-Sessions available in-person in Edinburgh, and remotely via the web.
+Sessions available in-person in Edinburgh, and remotely via Zoom or Skype.

-Somatic Experiencing® is a pioneering approach to physical and psychological symptoms of stress, shock and trauma.
+Somatic Experiencing (SE™) is a pioneering approach to physical and psychological symptoms of stress, shock and trauma.
 It works with your body’s natural self-regulating systems.

 His theory is based on observations of wildlife.
 Animals are regularly threatened with death yet rarely traumatised; their survival instinct kicks in, flooding their body with highly charged energy ready for fighting back or running away.
 When the threat’s passed, that intense energy is discharged and the animal returns to full normal health.